Eldorado do Carajás massacre: Conviction

-Remembrance
+Legacy

+Mass killings of protestors in Brazil continued to occur after the massacre, with 51 mass killings and 1,501 killed from 1985 to 2020.

 The President of the Brazilian Chamber of Deputies, Arlindo Chinaglia, gave a speech to remember the horror of the Massacre de Eldorado de Carajás in Brasília on 17 April 2008, to mark the 12th year after the massacre.
+In 2018, presidential candidate Jair Bolsonaro gave a speech at the site of the massacre calling the MST "scoundrels and vagabonds" and stating that the police acted in self defense.
+On April 17, 2026, 2,000 landless workers led a march along the BR-324 highway in Salvador in remembrance of the 30th anniversary of the massacre.

 In the arts

 Swiss theatre director and political activist Milo Rau, then artistic director of NTGent in Belgium, travelled with his team to Pará, In collaboration with the MST, they created a performance called Antigone in the Amazon, an allegorical play about the impact of the modern state and impact on traditional land rights, which causes huge displacements of people and devastation of culture.
 Scenes were filmed in Brazil, and the performance combines storytelling, music, film, and theatre, to illustrate its themes of political protest, state brutality, and heroism, based on Sophocles' play Antigone; a Greek tragedy transposed to a modern village in the Amazon.
 There is filmed re-enactment of the Eldorado do Carajás massacre.
 The play premiered in May 2023, before going on tour in Europe.
 The play is performed in several languages, with English subtitles for its 2024 run at the Adelaide Festival in Adelaide, South Australia, in March 2024.